 Steve Long, Sally Slade Warner, David McKay, Donna Merrill, Tom Holland, Ron Stalford, Catharine Rogers, Muriel Booth, Wilma Vander Baan, Edith Payne, Brenda Fraser, Judy Ollikkala (books), William Nierintz, Walter Howe, Edith Roberts

 The Fenwick Music Library was founded in 1978 and is located in the east end of Fenwick Hall.
 The goal of the library is to support the Music Department curriculum, and provide print and non-print music-related materials for the Holy Cross community.

-Music scores, books, LPs, CDs, videotapes and laser discs are located in the Fenwick Music Library.
-The Music Library is equipped with all the necessary playback equipment, including compact discs players, VCRs, DVD players, and a laser disc player.
-Music Reserve materials are circulated here as are the keys to the Music Department practice rooms.
+Music scores, books, LPs, CDs, and DVDs are located in the Fenwick Music Library.
+The Music Library is equipped with all the necessary playback equipment, including compact discs players and DVD players.

 Particularly noteworthy are the Music Library’s collections of scores and recordings of twentieth-century composers, world music recordings, and composer biographies.
 The Library’s collection includes scores and recordings of the major works from the Western music repertoire.
 The Music Library owns many of the authoritative editions of significant composers collected works, such as Bach, Beethoven, and Mozart.